UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 This page highlights the power supplies available for user use and briefly explains the LEDs on the board.
 More details on the LEDs is available elsewhere but it was felt a brief overview here combined with the main connections a user may want to use would be nice to have on one page.

+## USB and the Ethernet Connectors On The Raspberry Pi Computer

+Although not technically on the MCB itself these can be extremely popular for many users.
+The Ethernet can be very handy for lab development to not have to worry about WiFi or lack of WiFi.

+One common use is that users can add more serial ports using USB to serial ports.
+Another common usage is to plug into a USB port for a device such as a Lidar or other expansion IO device.
+Keep in mind the power supplied by USB ports varies and in a general way may be lower than your device requires so see the power jacks we discuss next rather than expect the USB to supply currents much over 100mA in a reliable way.

 ## A Comprehensive Description Of MCB Connections

 We have always had a separate document showing most all of the MCB connections.